Skip Navigation

 Education Pathways

 Graduates of the Paralegal graduate certificate program have the opportunity to apply learning achieved at Centennial for credits toward further study.
-Listed below are the credentials from partnering institutions that are available for this program.
+Listed below are institutions offering pathways for this program.

 For pathways to other Ontario post-secondary institutions, please visit ONTransfer.